joemoose/dungeoneers.d20/docs/play.md

 !!! note

 		Luck applies only to player characters, not hirelings, monsters, or any other non-player characters controlled by the GM.

+!!! tip

+	Burn your LUCK in dire situations; don't hoard it.
+A dead player character with remaining luck was not a well-played character.

 ## Time